Deadlyelder/Tools-for-Cryptanalysis/README.md

 # Crypto-Tools

-A curated list of cryptography and cryptoanalysis related tools and libraries.
+A curated list of cryptography and cryptanalysis related tools and libraries.

 ## Motivation

-The motivation of curating a list of cryptography and crytoanalysis related tools was born from desire to have a centralized point where all such tools can be found.
+The motivation of curating a list of cryptography and cryptanalysis related tools was born from desire to have a centralized point where all such tools can be found.
 Attempts will be made to keep it updated as frequently as possible.
 If you find any tools/library that are missing feel free to contribute.

 ## Contents
 1. [KeccakTools](#KeccakTools)